gihanmarasingha/autogradinglean/README.md

 [documentation on the syntax for this file](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).

-In my practice, I ensure the autograding workflow runs when there is a push involving `src/assignment.lean`.
-I also add the `workflow_dispatch` trigger.
-This enables me to autograde a student repo on demand.

-## Setting up a classroom
+### Setting up a classroom

 The instructor wishing to use GitHub Classroom for autograding LEAN submissions must first create a [GitHub Classroom](https://classroom.github.com/classrooms) corresponding to their module.
 It is recommended to create an additional classroom for testing purposes.

-The Classroom roster is the mechanism by which roster identifiers are linked with GitHub accounts.
+The Classroom roster is the mechanism by which student identifiers are linked with GitHub accounts.

 **Important**: each student must have a GitHub account for this to work.
 Please ask students to create a GitHub account.